gerardocm/online-quiz-platform/README.md

 4. Create the DB:
     `db.create_all(app=create_app())`

+- We recommend the creation of new data to have play around all the functionality but a database has been included in the zip file as part of the project.
+- You can easily delete the database file called "quiz.db"
+- User test:
+    email: gg1@test.com
+    pwd: 123456789

 * You should see a new file created named "quiz.db" under onlinequiz directory
 * To exit the python command line type `exit()` and press enter